dwkelly/DWK_sample_app/README.md

 ##Getting started
-The following software is required to run this application
+The following software is required to run this application:

 + Java 1.8
 + Maven 3